vickyli99/vickyli99.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-MSCS student at UIUC 🧪 + 💻
+BS in Computer Science and Chemistry at UIUC '22 🧪 + 💻
+Currently in MSCS student at UIUC

+Hey there!
+I hope you are having a great day!
+My name is Weijiang Li, or I can also go by Vicky.

 Currently working with Professor [Mohamed El-Kebir](https://www.el-kebir.net/) at [UIUC](https://cs.illinois.edu/) and Professor [Chris Cassa](http://genetics.bwh.harvard.edu/wiki/cassa/) at [HMS](https://dms.hms.harvard.edu/).